NeCTAR-RC/nectar-training/package08/sections/concerns.markdown

 * It is also very important that you **regularly update your VM’s operating system** to ensure it has the newest security patches, eg. on Ubuntu this can be done with the command:
     ```sudo apt-get dist-upgrade```
     {% BgBox important %} **Keep in mind:**
 Most cloud vendors do a better job securing data than their customers do.
-But a lot of security issues are also up to you -- e.g. use a firewall and apply strict rules to it;  install an anti-virus protection on your VM; use secure passwords; don’t share your private key, etc. All factors you need to observe to ensure security have also been discussed on a more abstract level in Module 5 ("Mitigating Risks").
+But a lot of security issues are also up to you---e.g. use a firewall and apply strict rules to it;  install an anti-virus protection on your VM; use secure passwords; don’t share your private key, etc. All factors you need to observe to ensure security have also been discussed on a more abstract level in Module 5 ("Mitigating Risks").
 {% endBgBox %}

 ### Security *benefits* of the cloud and virtual machines